 How to come from lying to sitting

-Transitional movements are movements which bring our bodies to a different orientation; such as coming from lying to sitting, or coming from sitting to standing.
-These types of movements are bigger than most movements we make, and also require more work of our musculature and involve more parts of our body.
-Finding a way to coordinate these movements with fluidity gives us back our confidence and prevents pain from arising.
+Transitional movements are movements which bring our bodies to a different orientation, such as coming from lying to sitting, or coming from sitting to standing.
+These types of movements are bigger than most movements we make and require more work of our muscles and involve larger parts of our body.
+Finding a way to coordinate these movements with fluidity gives us back our confidence and prevents unnecessary pain from arising.

-Many people find that over time, these transitions become harder to execute smoothly.
-They may hesitate a moment before getting up from the sofa or they may experience difficulty getting up off the floor.
-In the lesson I posted this week you can experience how these transitions contain well defined stages of movement and you can learn what these stages are.
-This awareness can greatly improve the execution of the movement.
+Many people find that over time, these transitional movements become harder to execute with ease and fluidity.
+They may hesitate a moment before getting up from the sofa, or they may experience difficulty getting up off the floor.
+In the lesson I posted this week you can experience how these transitions contain well defined stages, and you can learn what these stages are.
+Knowing the stages involved, in coming from lying to standing say, can greatly improve your execution of the movement.
 As you know more, your nervous system can relax and focus more easily on what comes next.
-This knowledge and the ability to rely on it when you need it will improve your confidence, the flow of your movements and your balance.
+This awareness will improve your confidence, the flow of your movements and your balance.